eyl91/python_podcast_to_youtube/README.md

 This is a work in progress with some limitations, but it will work given the right RSS feed structure.

 ## Basic Overview
-This program parses podcast RSS feeds, converts audio episodes to videos, and uploads each video to a YouTube channel.
+This program parses podcast RSS feeds, converts audio episodes to videos, and can upload each video to a YouTube channel.
-This is a work in progress with some limitations, but it will work given the right RSS feed structure.

 ## What You Need
 - Auth credentials to use YouTube API V3
 - A podcast RSS feed with this format: https://feeds.kpbs.org/cinema-junkie